isabella232/experience-manager-core-components.it-IT/help/using/image.md

 Il componente Immagine permette di posizionare facilmente risorse di immagini e offerte locali.
 Offre selezioni immagine adattive con caricamento lazy e ritaglio per l&#39;autore del contenuto.

-Le larghezze delle immagini e il ritaglio e le impostazioni aggiuntive possono essere definiti dall&#39;autore del modello nella finestra di dialogo [di progettazione](#design-dialog).
-L&#39;editor di contenuto può caricare o selezionare le risorse nella finestra di dialogo [Configura](#configure-dialog) e ritagliare l&#39;immagine nella finestra di dialogo [di modifica](#edit-dialog).
+The image widths as well as cropping and additional settings can be defined by the template author in the [design dialog](#design-dialog).
+The content editor can upload or select assets in the [configure dialog](#configure-dialog) and crop the image in the [edit dialog](#edit-dialog).
 Per maggiore praticità è disponibile anche una semplice modifica diretta dell&#39;immagine.

-## Versione e Compatibilità {#version-and-compatibility}
+## Version and Compatibility {#version-and-compatibility}

 La versione corrente del componente Immagine è v 2, introdotta con la release 2.0.0 dei Componenti core a gennaio 2018, descritta in questo documento.